 “The proposal of an absolute ban of Kratom perfectly illustrates what can happen when hype trumps science, as this plant has been benefiting millions of people for decades of time.
 I have been troubled by an increase in news reports and misinformation that has been disseminated about the ‘dangerous’ and ‘addictive drug’ Kratom.

 “Even worse is the subsequent careless and knee-jerk response by many legislators and policy makers to ban Kratom.
 I believe much of the negative publicity surrounding Kratom to be the result of being incorrectly lumped in with synthetically derived mind-altering substances such as ‘spice” and bath-salts, substances that deserve their reputations for being dangerous and harmful.”

-Other medical experts who have advocated from kratom use include perennial Dr. Oz Show favorite Dr. Josh Axe who extolls the virtues of kratom in an article entitled “Kratom: Harmful Banned Substance or Safe Drug Addiction Treatment?”
+Other medical experts who have advocated for kratom use include perennial Dr. Oz Show favorite Dr. Josh Axe who extols the virtues of kratom in an article entitled “Kratom: Harmful Banned Substance or Safe Drug Addiction Treatment?”

 In it, he discusses its pain relief and energy-boosting benefits as well as the ways in which it has helped drug addicts kick nasty addictions to illicit substances and dangerous prescription pain killers.

 So there you have it!
-Kratom can be good for so many people for so many reasons and now we know just a bit more than we did before.
-When using kratom as a natural remedy, always use responsibly.
-Take only the recommended dose and avoid chronic use.
+Kratom may be good for so many people for so many reasons and now we know just a bit more than we did before.
+When using kratom for aromatherapy, always use responsibly.
+Use only the recommended dose and avoid chronic use.
 Be safe, be smart and be well.